vivanvv/yt-shorts-redirect/README.md

 # yt-shorts-redirect

-A super small browser extension for Chrome and other Chromium-based browsers that redirects YouTube Shorts links from their native Shorts player to the standard YouTube video watch mode.
+A super small browser extension for Chrome and other Chromium-based browsers that redirects YouTube Shorts links from their native player to the standard YouTube video watch mode.

 Useful if you want to watch a specific short without doomscrolling afterwards.